skayhan13/Web-Design-Challenge/README.md

 * cities_data.csv is the data responsible for populating the dataframe in the Jupyter Notebook.

+* index.md must be created for a github page to deploy.

 ### Before You Begin

 1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.